Montigomo/Scriptonit/README.md

 - **DownloadItems.ps1** - downloads software releases.
 Data for work is taken from config file Software.json.
 example github item:

+ "Url" - real github project url or name of existing function that will invoked,  invoked function name is Download prefix and Url, for example if *"Url": "VirtualHere"* invoked function name will be *DownloadVirtualHere*

 ```json
     {
       "Name": "Win32-OpenSSH",